StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 I have been using a personal wiki for note-taking and studying for 2 years.
 In that time, it has helped me a lot when preparing exams or job interviews, and generally made studying from books or papers feel more productive and enjoyable.

 A part of that is just emotional: it feels good to take notes and capture what you learn, knowing you will be able to find it again later.
-Being more deliberate about what you will remember in the long term, and what resources you have close to hand when writing an essay or programming, frees up a lot of cognitive load from day-to-day studying or processing, and lets you focus in the tasks themselves.
+Being more deliberate about what you will remember in the long term, and what resources you have close to hand when writing an essay or programming, frees up a lot of cognitive load from day-to-day studying or processing, and lets you focus on the tasks themselves.

 Reviewing a whole topic from a set of notes instead of having to reopen an old book (or books, plural) is also a liberating feature.